Search for

 8 December 1964 - Aerolineas Abaroa

 A Douglas DC-3 was carrying 17 people (13 passengers, 4 crew) between the Bolivian cities of Tipuani and La Paz when the plane crashed in the Andes Mountains.
-The impact had been caused when a bomb blast in the aft passenger cabin blew off the plane's tail.
+The impact resulted from a bomb blast in the aft passenger cabin that blew off the plane's tail.
 It is believed a passenger used the bomb to commit suicide for insurance money, and no one survived.

 8 July 1965 - Canadian Pacific Airlines Flight 21

 Canadian Pacific 21 departed Vancouver for Whitehorse.
 The Douglas DC-6B crashed in British Columbia after the plane's tail section broke away from the rest of the fuselage.
-Investigators suspect a passenger mixed acid and gunpowder in the aft lavatory setting off an explosion in the passenger compartment.
+Investigators suspect a passenger mixed acid and gunpowder in the aft lavatory setting off an explosion.
 The crash killed all 52 aboard (46 passengers, 6 crew).
 The motive for the bombing is believed to be a suicide-for-insurance scheme.

 22 November 1966 - Aden Airways

 All 30 passengers and crew aboard a Douglas DC-3 were killed when the aircraft crashed at Aden, Yemen.
-An in-flight bomb detonation was determined to have caused the crash.
+An in-flight bomb detonation was determined to be the cause.

 9 May 1967 - Cubana de Aviación